offsetlabs/RSKImageCropper/README.md

 	<img src="Screenshot.png" alt="Sample">
 </p>

+Forked to optionally add an outline around the mask and set text of the label.

 An image cropper for iOS like in the Contacts app with support for landscape orientation.

 ## Installation